nie-ine/e-editiones/ontology-modeling.markdown

 Although the scope of these ontologies is narrower, i.e. more project-oriented, the entities can be reused in another context, if applicable, meaning that they do not need to be restricted to a specific project.

 ### External terminology and code systems ontology
 This ontology contains formal descriptions of terminology and code systems and their datatypes, as link between such systems’ data and OWL-ontologies and RDF-data.
-Examples of terminology and code systems in the Humanities are the [ISO](https://www.iso.org) standard [Open Archival Information System (OAIS)](http://www.oais.info/), and the [Gemeinsame Normdatei (GND)](https://www.dnb.de/DE/Professionell/Standardisierung/GND/gnd_node.html) for the DACH countries.
+Examples of terminology and code systems in the Humanities are the **Open Archives Initiative** [(OAI 2020)](https://openarchives.org/), and the **Gemeinsame Normdatei (GND)** [(Deutsche Nationalbibliothek 2020)](https://www.dnb.de/DE/Professionell/Standardisierung/GND/gnd_node.html) for the DACH countries.
 A generic system is for example the hexadecimal color coding to describe e.g. text color.
 Other datatypes are declared in respective domain ontologies.
 Examples are  calendar:julianDate in the calendar-ontology to type a Julian date literal, languages:iso639-2 in the languages-ontology to type ISO language standard codes, and text:characterSize in the text-ontology to type a numeral representing a character size.

 ### Project ontologies
 These ontologies contain entities only used in the respective projects, but they are still usable outside those projects, if applicable.
 E.g. the Parzival-ontology contains the concept of “Dreissiger”, being a set of about 30 verses, reusable in another project about the verse novel Parzival.